MonashDeepNeuron/HPP/content/part6/tasks/iterators.md

 ### Task 1.1 : What is an iterator?

-An iterator is an abstraction for representing an item, element, value etc. in a collection or sequence of values that also has some notion how to get to a obtain or yield a new item from the sequence.
+An iterator is an abstraction for representing an item, element, value etc. in a collection or container of values that also has some notion how to get to a obtain or yield a new item from the container.
 In C++ iterators a lot like pointers in the sense that they hold some value, usually the location of it and has a means of either yielding the value for reading or allows for writing to that value.

 ### Task 1.2 : Iterator Categories